 You must attend the section in which you are enrolled, as there is limited space in the classroom and the sections move at different paces.
 The quality of participation, as reflected in careful reading and thorough analysis of the assigned materials, is important.
 It is also important to build upon other students' comments.
 This requires attentive listening.
 Class participation will be judged on the basis of quality and consistency.
-In addition, the student's participation grade will be negatively impacted by deficient attendance; students will fail the course automatically (even if they are able to earn enough points on the exams and papers to otherwise pass the course) if their attendance is deemed poor by the professor and TA.
-Students are encouraged to discuss the adequacy of their participation with the professor and TA.
+In addition, the student's participation grade may be negatively impacted by deficient attendance.
+Students are encouraged to discuss the adequacy of their participation with the professor.
 Attendance on class sessions in which there are guest speakers are mandatory.
 Students should print the slides for that day's lecture from the course Canvas website and bring them to class.